qtproject/qtqa-gerrit-plugin-qt-workflow/README.md

 ## Development

-    The plugin contains two parts:
-        * qt-gerrit-ui-plugin.html extends the UI and it is a PolyGerrit plugin.
-        * gerrit-plugin-qt-workflow.jar extends the REST and SSH command APIs.
-It's type is gerrit-plugin-api.jar.

     See:
         * https://gerrit-review.googlesource.com/Documentation/dev-plugins.html
         * https://gerrit-review.googlesource.com/Documentation/pg-plugin-dev.html
         * https://gerrit-review.googlesource.com/Documentation/dev-readme.html
         * https://gerrit-review.googlesource.com/Documentation/dev-bazel.html

-    Building the UI Plugin
-         * No need to build, it is all running on the client browser.

     Building the Java Plugin
         * have a gerrit checkout and clone the plugin to plugins/gerrit-plugin-qt-workflow (we should add it as submodule when it's done)